omercha/ignis-bot/README.md

 - `/quiz` may get stuck in a loading state if an invalid topic is chosen.
 - Very large inputs for `/summarise` or `/translate` can hit Discord's character limit.

-If you encounter any other bugs, feel free to reach out!

 ## 🌱 Contributions

-Want to report a bug, suggest an improvement or say hello?
-Reach out to me on **Discord: `omer_c`**.
+If you encounter any bugs, have suggestions to help improve Ignis or just want to say hello, feel free to reach out to me on **Discord: `omer_c`**!